Akiko Kiso: Biography

-Kiso significantly collaborated with Mae J. Smethurst, an American scholar of classical literature, first translating The Artistry of Aeschylus and Zeami to Japanese.
-Subsequently she advised on Smethurst's Dramatic Action in Greek Tragedy and Noh: Reading with and Beyond Aristotle, as well as translating it to Japanese.
-This work compared the Greek tragedy form of theatre with noh - a Japanese form of dance drama.
+Kiso significantly collaborated with Mae J. Smethurst, an American scholar of classical literature, first translating The Artistry of Aeschylus and Zeami into Japanese.
+Subsequently, she advised on Smethurst's Dramatic Action in Greek Tragedy and Noh: Reading with and Beyond Aristotle, as well as translating it into Japanese.
+This work compares the Greek tragedy form of theatre with the noh, a Japanese form of dance drama.